Men5ah/EmoBot/README.md

 # Project Title: EmoBot
 # Introduction
-This is an Introduction to Ai project that was developed by Robert Sika and John Adenu-Mensah.
+This is an Introduction to AI project that was developed by Robert Sika and John Adenu-Mensah.
 The essence of this project is to create an unsupervised AI model that is able to predict emotions using a Recurrent Neural Network model Long Short Term Model (LSTM)
 ##
 # Contents
 * [Features](#features)